-Windows 7, like Windows Vista has several watermarks which appear when certain situations warrant it so.
+Windows 10/8/7 has several watermarks which appear when certain situations warrant it so.
 One of them is the Test Mode watermark.
 This watermark may appear in the bottom right part of your Windows desktop, if you install an application whose drivers are not digitally signed by Microsoft and if they are still in the testing phase.

 Most are familiar with For testing purposes only, Evaluation copy, Safe Mode, etc watermarks.
 The Test Mode is not so familiar a watermark, however!